rail2025/BeastieBuddy-App/README.md

 ### Windows Security Warning

-BeastieBuddy is distributed without a commercial code-signing certificate, so Windows may display an **"Unknown publisher"** warning when you first run it.
+Because I don't pay hundreds of dollars a year for a commercial code-signing certificate, Windows SmartScreen is going to scream at you with an "Unknown publisher" warning when you launch the app for the first time.

-This warning appears because the application is not digitally signed with a certificate recognized by Windows.
 It does **not** mean that the app has malware.

 BeastieBuddy's code is available in this repository for inspection, and you can build the application yourself if you prefer.